 Do you think you need an estate sale, but unsure of where to even begin?
 You are not alone!
-It is new territory for many.
+It is new territory for almost everyone.

-Grab a cup of coffee or glass of wine while I ramble with the intetion to broaden your awareness of the business of estate sales (and it is a business) and what you should expect, what you should run from and what you should simply be aware of.
+Grab a cup of coffee or glass of wine while I ramble with the intention to broaden your awareness of the business of estate sales (and it is a business) and what you should expect, what you should run from and what you should simply be aware of.

 Just a couple of decades ago estate sales were conducted only for the wealthy.
 It was a 'white glove' event!
 During this time, each city had one or two companies to address the estate sale needs of their communities.

 Today in Houston there are nearly 100 companies addressing clients needs to downsize, relocate, mix households or address the death of a loved one.
 It is estimated,

 in the US, that the estate liquidation industry has increased by 650% in the past ten years to address more than $150M in sales each month (yes, that is one hundred and fifty-million in sales each

 and every month!)